 If you supply values for the SFTPPublicKeyFile and SFTPPrivateKeyFile settings, the adapter attempts key pair authentication.
 It does this in conjunction with the username and password supplied via the Credentials setting, using the password in the Credentials as the passphrase for the private key.
 If you do not use the KeyFile settings, the adapter attempts only username/password authentication based on the Credentials setting.

-In most cases, if this setting is blank, then FTP is used.
-However, if the value of the SSL Configuration setting is !SFTP, SFTP is used irrespective of the Protocol setting.
+This setting specifies whether to use FTP or SFTP.
+If it is left blank, then FTP is used, unless the SSL Configuration setting is !SFTP.
+In this case, SFTP is used irrespective of the Protocol setting.

 The Semaphore Specification allows you to indicate that the data file is complete and ready to be read by creating a second file that is used as a semaphore.
 The inbound FTP adapter waits until the semaphore file exists before checking the other conditions specified by the Confirm Complete requirements and then processing the data file.
 This allows the application creating the data file to ensure that the adapter waits until the data file is complete before processing it.
 The adapter tests only for the existence of the semaphore file and does not read the semaphore file contents.

 If the Semaphore Specification is an empty string, the adapter does not wait for a semaphore file and processes the data file as soon as the conditions specified by the Confirm Complete requirements are met.
 If you are using a semaphore file to control when the adapter processes the data file, you should consider setting the Confirm Complete field to None.